 - Meanwhile, transfer the beans and their cooking liquid (don’t drain the beans) to a medium pot.
 Stir in the cumin and chili powder and warm over medium heat.
 Once the beans are simmering, cover the beans and reduce heat to maintain a very gentle simmer until you’re ready to serve.

 - Once the rice is done cooking, remove the pot from heat.
-Uncover the pot and place a clean terry towel or dish towel over the pot, then recover.
+Uncover the pot and place a clean tea towel over the pot, then recover.
 The towel will help absorb excess liquid as the rice continues to cook in its own steam.
-(If you don't have a clean towel, you can skip this step, just cover normally.)
+(If you don’t have a clean towel, you can skip this step, just cover normally.)
 Let sit for 10 minutes.

 - Once the sweet potatoes are done cooking, toss the pepitas with ¼ teaspoon olive oil and a sprinkle of salt on the small baking sheet.
 Toast the seeds in the oven for 4 to 5 minutes, until they’re turning lightly golden and making little popping noises.
 Set aside to cool.